igrowbeards/homebrew/RPG.md

 ### Character Advancement

-  At the logical end of each adventure each player will gain a new skill or increase an existing skill one level, gain 1 point to apply to their attributes,  as well as gaining their STR bonus in hit points.
+  At the logical end of each adventure each player will gain a new skill or increase an existing skill one level, gain 1 point to apply to their attributes,  as well as gaining their `STR` bonus in hit points.

 ---

 ### Combat

-  Every character has a derived stat called armor class that determines how hard they are to damage.
-  This score covers both how hard they are to hit, as well as how hard it is to hurt them when you do hit them.
+  Attempts to harm a character or npc/monster are a skill check versus the armor class `AC` of the target.
   A failed attack check may miss entirely, or not hit hard enough to cause harm.
   It's up to the GM to describe it as they see fit.

-  A character's armor class is equal to a base of 8, plus their dexterity modifier, plus their armor bonus if any.

-  When attacking you roll your skill check (fighting, throwing, shooting, etc) versus the targets armor class.
-  If successful roll damage for your weapon and add your strength bonus if applicable to the attack.
+  If successful roll damage for your weapon and add your `STR` bonus (if applicable) to the attack.

-  Damage is dealt first to hit points and then to STR.
-"Cannon fodder" enemies usually do not take strength damage, and are simply slain when their hit points are exhausted.
+  Damage is dealt first to hit points `HP` and then to `STR`.
+  "Cannon fodder" enemies usually do not take `STR` damage, and are simply slain when their hit points are exhausted.

 ---